jkulawik/blog/_drafts/discord-alternative.md

 * Multichannel support: no
 * Custom emoji: no
 * Self-hosting: no
-* Pricing: free but it's owned by Microsoft so they're definitely harvesting your data
+* Pricing: free but it's owned by Microsoft so your data is definitely being harvested

 ---